Why Multiple Displays Are (Much) Better than VR Headsets

 In the real world, you can turn your head as quickly as you want and you always see something new, i.e. there is no “time delay”.

 More importantly, when you look forwards, you see not just forwards but also left/right and up/down.
-And as previously indicated, because that peripheral vision is key to operating heavy equipment, preserving that “natural” field of view is vital for real world work and therefore for simulator-based training.
+And as previously indicated, because peripheral vision is key to operating heavy equipment, preserving that “natural” field of view is vital for real work and therefore for the simulator-based preparation.

-With Simlog, you can set up three “big screen” displays in front of the simulator controls to provide a panoramic field of view of 180 degrees.
-(When it’s important to turn your head to look backwards when moving backwards, just add another “big screen” display set up behind the simulator controls.)
+Well with Simlog, you can set up three “big screen” displays in front of the simulator controls to provide a panoramic field of view of 180 degrees.
+(And when it’s important to turn your head to look backwards when moving backwards, just add another “big screen” display set up behind the simulator controls.)

-Fortunately, the growing popularity of home entertainment systems has brought the price of off-the-shelf HD (UHD, and now 4K) “flat screen” TVs within the reach of every training budget, even as the size of popular models continues to increase from 42” to 55” to 65” to even 75″ or more.
-Indeed, bigger displays “fill up” more of your field of view, making the simulation experience more “immersive”.
+Fortunately, the growing popularity of home entertainment systems has brought the price of off-the-shelf HD (UHD, and now 4K) “flat screen” TVs within the reach of every budget, even as the size of popular models continues to increase to 65”, 75″ or more.
+Indeed, bigger displays “fill up” more of your field of view, making the simulation experience more “immersive” to thereby improve the operator training help.

-And you’ll find that the price of four such displays can often be less than the price of a single VR Headset.
+Today, you’ll find that the price of four “big screen” displays can often be less than the price of a single VR Headset.

 Six More Reasons Why Multiple Displays are (much) Better